Shopify vs. WooCommerce: Which shop is better?

 - Customers (name, email, addresses)

-- Orders (history)
+- Orders (History)

 - Blog posts

-- Pages
+- pages

 What is NOT automatically migrated:

-- Apps/features (must be replaced by plugins)
+- Apps/Functions (must be replaced by plugins)

-- URL structure (301 redirects needed!)
+- URL structure (301 redirects required!)

 - Reviews (only via third-party tools)

-Recommended tools: Cart2Cart, LitExtension, or manual export/import via CSV.
+Recommended tools:Cart2Cart, LitExtension or manual export/import via CSV.

-Time required: 1–4 weeks, depending on shop size and complexity.
+Time required:1–4 weeks, depending on shop size and complexity.

 From WooCommerce to Shopify